Aircampus-in/Curriculum/README.md

 # ***Curriculum***

 # Introduction
 These are the essential skills that every engineer attending the Aircampus software engineering must be familiar with.
-We have built up this resource library by creating our own internal content and by curating our favorite blog posts, documentation sites and courses from around the web.

-Here, you have access to resources which will help you understand the general programming concepts as well as the specifics of various technologies in depth.
+Here, you have access to resources (in process will add soon) which will help you understand the general programming concepts as well as the specifics of various technologies in depth.

 # Getting Started